CodeHarrington/Project-1/README.md

 ## Issues found during site development

 ### Hero pics
-* I used a youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones and a trick i picked up at a slack study group.
+* I used a Youtube video to get the desired outcome with balancing the main hero photo with the 2 smaller ones and a trick I picked up at a slack study group.

 ### Left and right abouts
 As I wanted to look designed rather than inline.
-* This was troublesome to say the least, but I am now very good with margin, border and padding. it took alot of work during resizing and it will be alot faster next time.
+* This was troublesome to say the least, but I am now very good with margin, border and padding.
+It took a lot of work during resizing and it will be a lot faster next time.

 * #### Sizing on the Horizontal scrolling bar on the bottom of the screen.
     * I used the developer tools in Chrome to resize and fix.

 * #### I had to create several screen sizes to keep the look of the website.
-   * This was time comsuming and will approch in a different way the next.
+   * This was time consuming and will approach in a different way the next.